cocos/cocos-docs/en/audio-system/audiosource.md

 ### Via the editor

 1. Add the AudioSource component to the node.
-2. Drag and drop the required audio resource from the **Assets** panel into the Clip property box of the AudioSource component as follows:
+2. Drag and drop the required audio asset from the **Assets** panel into the **Clip** property box of the AudioSource component as follows:

     ![audioClip](audio/audiocilp.gif)